tls-inspector/tls-inspector/.github/SECURITY.md

 Instructions on how to report vulnerabilities to us are provided on our website: https://tlsinspector.com/vulnerability.html

-We prefer that you use Signal to report issues instead of regular email.
+We prefer that you use the Google Form or Signal to report issues instead of regular email.
 We do not provide a PGP public key and do not support responding to PGP encrypted emails.

 # Q & A